rlberry-py/rlberry/docs/basics/quick_start.rst

     env_kwargs =dict(nrows=3, ncols=10,
                     reward_at = {(1,1):0.1, (2, 9):1.0},
                     walls=((1,4),(2,4), (1,5)),
-                    success_probability=0.6)
+                    success_probability=0.7)
     env = env_ctor(**env_kwargs)

+As an indication :

+-  nrows: number of rows
+-  ncols: number of columns
+-  success_probability: probability of moving in the chosen direction

 Agents definition
 ~~~~~~~~~~~~~~~~~

-We will compare a RandomAgent (which play random action) to a ValueIterationAgent.
+We will compare a RandomAgent (which play random action) to a
-Our goal is then to assess the performance of the two algorithms.
+ValueIterationAgent.
+Our goal is then to assess the performance of the
+two algorithms.

 .. code:: ipython3